 That dreaded, barren season of frozen dreams and sunless days that drags on endlessly.
 We wonder when relief will come?
 When we’ll feel the warmth of the Son again?
 If our hearts will ever thaw?

 Christine spends the bulk of her book addressing this season of waiting, when the horizon looks dim and the song in our heart is silenced.
 But as she beautifully depicts, the Master Composer is still at work.
 He is with you.

 Even in the midst of horrendous suffering, God never leaves, never shames, and never is sidetracked from his goal of bringing redemptive beauty. (p 89)

-As Christine describes in her seven chapters on “Winter,” we see God for who He really is when we lift up our eyes and shift our focus off ourselves and to the beauty of our Creator:
+The seven chapters devoted to “Winter” are all about seeing God for who He really by lifting up our eyes and shifting our focus off ourselves and onto the beauty of our Creator.
+He is:

 - The Potter — the One who shapes and fashions us from conception to resurrection and every moment in between.

 - The Composer — the One who orchestrates our lives and leads in song those who tune their hearts to His Spirit.